natstar93/your-first-trainline-graphql/01-Get-the-repo.md

-Clone the following repo: `https://github.com/javflores/your-trainline-graphql-server.git`
+Clone the following repo: `https://github.com/javflores/your-trainline-graphql.git`

 ## Verification

-At this point the graphql-with-tdd folder should only contain a .gitignore file and the .git folder.
+At this point the `your-first-trainline-graphql` folder should only contain a .gitignore file and the .git folder.

 ```
 $ ls -al